Braves vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 81 hits with 13 doubles, 10 home runs and 61 walks.
-He has driven in 29 runs with 10 stolen bases.
+- Andrew McCutchen has put up 82 hits with 14 doubles, 10 home runs and 61 walks.
+He has driven in 30 runs with 10 stolen bases.

 McCutchen Recent Games